Indiana Coalition Against Domestic Violence

 Reducing the Stigma of Experiencing Abuse

-Domestic abuse can take a variety of forms, including physical, emotional, spiritual, and financial.
-Its victims are not limited to a single race, gender, or economic demographic, so to create a state-wide campaign that reaches survivors and validates their decisions while also reaching bystanders and encouraging them to take action is a tall order.
-Furthermore, this needed to be conducted in a statewide campaign connecting with a diversity of communities.
+Domestic abuse can take various forms, including physical, emotional, spiritual, and financial.
+Its victims are not limited to a single race, gender, or economic demographic, so creating a state-wide campaign that reaches survivors and validates their decisions while reaching bystanders and encouraging them to take action is a tall order.
+Furthermore, this needed to be conducted in a statewide campaign connecting with diverse communities.

-While focusing placement on digital to reach the most volume, physical ads were necessary in order to reach communities less likely to see digital ads.
+While focusing placement on digital on reaching the most volume, physical ads were necessary in order to reach communities less likely to see digital ads.
 We chose four metro areas around the state to reach with placement inside buses as well as in doctor’s offices in hopes of reaching both bystanders and victims in situations where they may not be with their abuser.
-Considering the all too common limits of non profit budgets, we added an earned media campaign to support the creative marketing efforts.
+Considering the all too common limits of nonprofit budgets, we added an earned media campaign to support the creative marketing efforts.

 What I Heard and What I Said

 We used a trauma-informed approach and fine-tuned our messages through a survivor’s support group run by ICADV.
 The campaign ended up with nine messages in total.
-Half of the images, displayed on an orange background, captured survivor sentiments and quotes, and the other half, on a blue background, captured responses from bystanders.
+Half of the images, displayed on an orange background, captured survivor sentiments and quotes, and the other half, on a blue background, captured bystander responses.

 Omni-Channel on a Budget